marknelsonengineer/empire/BOOST_TEST.md

 [Boost Test]s are relatively easy to configure and run.
 They are incredibly powerful when you combine them with an IDE like [Eclipse] or [CLion].

+Build unit tests that exercise each method, including simple getters.
+The goal however, is to validate how they are used and that they returned something that’s useful.

 ## Integration with CLion

 It's easy to add [Boost Test] support to [CLion].
 Instead of giving you